-- Search for applications using the Binocular Search. - Customize the columns displayed, or reset the display to its default, using the View icon.
+Customize the columns displayed, or reset the display to its default, using the View icon.

-On the Application Path list, you can:
+On the Application Path pane, you can:

-- Select a different profile. - ☐ Preview the commands in the selected profile. - ☐ Click the Test button to view the APP PATH command and the effective application path. - Click Save to save your changes.
+- ☐ Click Switch Profile to open the Application Path Configuration Select Profile dialog box and select a different profile from the drop-down list. - ☐ Click Preview on the menu bar to preview the commands in the selected profile - Click the Test button to view the APP PATH command and the effective application path.